If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Beautiful Stokes Bay Beach.
 Kangaroo Island

-Wildlife on Kangaroo Island
+Wildlife On Kangaroo Island

 Spotting wildlife is one of the most popular things to do in Kangaroo Island for good reason.
 The island is home to dozens of animals and close to 260 bird species!